Mickey Tettleton: Career statistics

-In his book, The Bill James Historical Baseball Abstract, baseball historian Bill James ranked Tettleton 37th all-time among major league catchers.
+Baseball writer Bill James ranked Tettleton 37th all-time among major league catchers in his 2001 book, The Bill James Historical Baseball Abstract.

 Coaching career

-In 2019, Tettleton was named assistant coach at Oklahoma Christian University, and also served as hitting coach for the Chatham Anglers of the Cape Cod Baseball League.
+In 2019, Tettleton was named assistant coach at Oklahoma Christian University and also served as hitting coach for the Chatham Anglers of the Cape Cod Baseball League.
+He was no longer a coach at Oklahoma Christian in the 2021 season.